The Resonator: Miskatonic U (2021) - Movie Review

 The marketing team did an amazing job on the posters, box art, and other advertising materials.
 It’s gorgeous artwork that is way better than anything in this movie.

-It’s always great to see Nightmare on Elm Street Alum and one of my first crushes in life, Amanda Wyss.
-She’s a genre icon that never gets enough praise.
-If you want to watch a good B-Movie with Wyss checkout the underrated To Die For series from the late 80’s.
-Wyss turns in the only, full-fledged acting performance in this film.
+She’s a genre icon who never gets enough praise.
+If you want to watch a good B-movie with Wyss, check out the underrated To Die For series from the late 80s.
+Wyss turns in the only full-fledged acting performance in this film.
 Her scenes are the only truly watchable ones.

 Now for the half positives.

-What the fuck happened to Michael Pare?
-The star of cult cinema hits like 1983’s Eddie and the Cruisers, 1984’s Streets of Fire, and the criminally underrated 1996 werewolf flick, Bad Moon has been reduced to doing public access drivel like this?
-I know he’s done Uwe Boll films, but at least in those films I know he actually got paid.
+The star of cult cinema hits like 1983’s Eddie and the Cruisers, 1984’s Streets of Fire, and the criminally underrated 1996 werewolf flick, Bad Moon, has been reduced to doing public access drivel like this?
+I know he’s done Uwe Boll films, but at least in those films, I know he got paid.

 Finally, the pure, unadulterated negatives…

-This film looks like it was produced by a high school theater class.
-Which in all honesty isn’t fair to the average theater class, because they’d probably have made a more entertaining production.
+Which, in all honesty, isn’t fair to the average theater class, because they’d probably have made a more entertaining production.

 The lack of production quality doesn’t always tank a film like this.
 Normally, if there’s a charismatic lead or fun ensemble chemistry, the film could become a cult hit.